 It is tempting to switch into micromanaging mode when several employees are working from home, but doing so will only create problems for your team.
 If you are adopting a longer-term work-from-home policy, you simply must trust your employees.
 If you do not trust them, do not implement the policy.
 In order for your work-from-home policy to be effective, senior and middle management need to trust their direct reports to uphold expectations and adhere to the rules.
 If employees fail to do so, act accordingly, whether that means adjusting the policy or addressing employee issues individually.

 Attempting to micromanage from afar will aggravate employees and drive them away.
 Remote work is a huge perk that can significantly boost employee engagement levels when executed well.
 Trust your employees as much as you value them and they will reward you with their loyalty.

 If your company already allowed remote work for some period of time, a continued ability to work from home will likely be extremely attractive to your employees.
-For attracting new talent, not only does WFH flexibility reinforce work-life balance, it also conveys to employees that they’re truly valued as individuals.
+For attracting new talent, not only does WFH flexibility reinforce work-life balance, it also conveys to employees that they are truly valued as individuals.
 It demonstrates flexibility and empathy on behalf of the employer, two characteristics that will entice top talent and keep them around.
-For more tips to improve your organizational culture, check these 41 company culture ideas.